the-crypt-keeper/can-ai-code/README.md

 ## News

+**1/12** Evaluate deepseek-ai/deepseek-moe-16b-chat and some older WizardCoder models.

 **1/8** Evaluate bagel-34b-v0.2, LLaMA-Pro-8B-Instruct, SqueezeLLM quant of Mistral-Instruct and fix minor tag bug in the leaderboard app.
 Evaluated new GGUF quants of Mixtral including the 2.1bit quip-sharp inspired one, it does quite well on `junior-v2` but falls apart on `senior` compared to q2k.

 **1/6** Fixed a number of bugs in the evaluation and extraction scripts, re-run all evaluations (scores generally go up a little bit).
 Introduce the `senior` interview, still a work in progress trying to tune the difficulty level.